 - Don’t bark back.
 When speaking with your puppy, the tone of voice and body language are just as important as the words you use.
 For some dogs, barking is a joyful expression.
 Use a calm voice when addressing your dog.
 Yelling can make it think you’re joining the chorus and bark even louder.

 - Remove the audience.
 If your dog barks and you come running every time, you reward the behavior.
 Instead, the instance your pup stops barking, praise it and offer a treat.
 If it keeps barking, turn your back and leave the room.
 Most dogs want company, so leaving tells your dog it is doing something wrong.
 Your dog will learn to be quiet if it wants you to stay.

 - Address situations that occur regularly.
 Barking at the mailman teaches pups to repeat the behavior over and over again.
 You may want to enlist your mail carrier’s help to eliminate the barking.
 Ask the postal carrier to feed your pup a treat once it is quiet and praise your pet for being silent.

 - Provide door drills.
 Ringing the bell, knocking on the door, and arrivals or departures can excite or scare shy pups.
 Create an association between the door and door sounds with good things for the puppy.
 Stage arrivals at the front door with an accomplice “visitor” loaded up with treats to toss.
 This helps it to stop seeing visitors as threats.
 This is a form of desensitization training.

 - Relieve the boredom.
 Many pups bark because they’re lonely or bored.
-Even if the dog has nothing to bark about, barking may be better than silence.
+Even if the dog has nothing to bark about, the barking may be better than silence.
 Chew toys that reward the puppy’s attention with tasty treats also fill up the mouth—it can’t bark and chew at the same time.
 Puzzles and toys like the Kong Wobbler can be stuffed with peanut butter or kibble treats and must be manipulated to reach the edible prize.